STANDARDS

 Code of Professional Conduct

-Every credential TASFGA grants is bound to a published Code.
-The Code is what distinguishes a meaningful credential from a marketing line.
+Every credential TASFGA plans to grant would be bound to a published Code.
+The Code is what would distinguish a meaningful credential from a marketing line.

 What the Code covers